h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_34_explanation.md

 ![Classification with Multivariate Gaussian PDFs](../Images/L2_1_Quiz_34/step3_classification_pdf.png)

 The contour lines represent the probability density function of each class.
 The decision boundary (solid black line) is where the two PDFs are equal.
 Note that the decision boundary is quite different from the one obtained using Euclidean distance because it accounts for the different covariance structures of the two species.
-The new flower (green 'x') falls on the Species B side of this boundary.
+The new flower (green 'x') falls on the Species B side of this boundary (red region).

 The 3D visualization of the probability density functions gives a clearer picture of how the multivariate Gaussian models represent the data: